jlorente/laravel-eloquent-splitted-dates-trait/README.md

 ```

-If this example, the "begin_at" date will be stored splitted in the fields
+In the example, the "begin_at" date will be stored splitted in the fields
 "begin_at_year", "begin_at_month" and "begin_at_day".
 Everytime the "begin_at"
 field is set, the other fields will be set also and vice versa.

 ```php